THE WAY FORWARD WITH INCLUSIVE DIVERSITY OF THOUGHT

 Most of these leaders had unconditional support from their families to be autonomous and independent to make their own life and career decisions.
 This has been a determining factor in the professional development of many of them.
 The executives who had this family support suggest this as a key factor for the success of future generations.

-It has been fundamental to have a family that understands and accepts;
+It has been fundamental to have a family that understands and accepts; that assumes the sacrifices that my professional success brings.

 Women, dare!
-Don't be afraid, you don't have to abandon your families;
+Don't be afraid, you don't have to abandon your families; it is possible and we have the capacity to do both.

 Women tend to be demanding with education whatever their work universe.
 They aim high and raise the bar in everything they do, as well as investing in their development whenever they can.